moneybags-nz/megamod/README.md

-# megamod
+# Megamod for Age Of Mythology: Retold
-Combines multiple mods into 1 mod.
+Combines Tripe tech mod, No population cap and Megaresource into one mod.